blackbox24/dj-push-notification/README.md

 [X] define channels in setting file
-[x] Create Channel layers to handle our websockets by storin info [x] install `uvicorn[standard]` to handle async request using asgi
+[x] Create Channel layers to handle our websockets by storin info [x] install `uvicorn[standard]` to handle async request using asgi [X] change directory to the rootconfig directory and type `uvicorn config.asgi:application --port 8000 --workers 4 --log-level debug --reload`
+[X] create urls to handle websocket connect and requests [X] create consumers to act as views and build it